wwPDB/py-wwpdb_apps_val_rel/README.md

         --pdb_release - find PDB entries in the for_release/{added/modified} folders
         --emdb_release - find EMDB entries in the for_release/emd folder
         --skip_emdb - if only PDB entry reports with no visual analysis is required.
+        --entry_list - comma separated list of entries --entry_file - file containing entries, one per line --output_root - to output to a path of your choice --help for other options

 This should be run on a cron every few hours